Do not touch: 5 the most dirty places on airplanes

 Seat back pocket

-Passengers often use a pocket on the seat in front of them as a trash can, stuffing dirty napkins, used diapers, and much more.
-On airplanes that cost little at the airport, the cleaning crews do not even have time to empty these pockets, not to mention the disinfection of the fabric.
-A study at Auburn University in Alabama showed that MRSA germs survive up to 7 days on seat pocket tissue - the longest life expectancy of bacteria on any of the hard and soft surfaces that the researchers studied.
+Passengers often use the seat pocket in front of them as a trash can, stuffing dirty tissues, used diapers and more.
+On planes that cost a little at the airport, the cleaning crews don't even have time to empty those pockets, let alone disinfect the tissue.
+A study by Auburn University in Alabama found that MRSA germs survive for up to 7 days on seat pocket fabric - the longest bacterial lifespan on any of the hard and soft surfaces the researchers studied.